 This degree is a triple minor, allowing you to explore three academic areas.
 All three minors could be from the School of Theology and Ministry, but one or two could be from other academic programs.
 If you have a specific career or ministry goal that requires multiple kinds of academic preparation, this degree might be right for you.
 Or if you want to explore three areas without doing a full major in any of them, this major can help you as well.

 What are OBU graduates doing with their Interdisciplinary degrees?

 Many graduates go to graduate school, focusing on one of the three academic areas in the interdisciplinary degree.
 Others serve on church staffs or in other ministries.

 What courses can I take?

-All classes in the College of Theology and Ministry are available to you, including popular classes such as World Religions, Biblical Hermeneutics, Christian Apologetics, Life of Christ, Pentateuch, Youth Ministry and Biblical Ethics.
+All classes in the School of Theology and Ministry are available to you, including popular classes such as World Religions, Biblical Hermeneutics, Christian Apologetics, Life of Christ, Pentateuch, Youth Ministry and Biblical Ethics.